 Since a tiny house isn’t on a foundation, it’s hard to request services that are otherwise easy for a conventional homeowner to get.
-Installing the service wires cost money, but the providers expect to make it up (plus a lot) over the lifetime of you paying for service.
-On the other hand, they aren’t so keen to running service to an RV or tiny house.
-Since it’s not a permanent structure, they have less assurances that you will be a long term subscriber, and thus not as sure you will make it worth their while.
-So you will likely need to get your service from another source.
+Installing the service wires costs money, but the providers expect to make it up (plus a lot) over the lifetime of you paying for service.
+On the other hand, they aren’t so keen on running service to an RV or tiny house.
+Since it’s not a permanent structure, they have less assurances that you will be a long-term subscriber, and thus not as sure you will make it worth their while.
+So, you will need to get your service from another source.

 If you are parked in someone’s backyard or in their driveway, there’s a good chance that you can just connect to their wireless router just as you would at your local Starbucks or cafe.
-The big difference is that they will likely have a password set that you will need to get from them in order to connect.
-At one time most routers came unsecured so that they were easier to set up.
+The significant difference is that they will have a password set that you will need to get from them to connect.
+At one time most routers came unsecure so that they were easier to set up.
 But in the last few years there has been more of a shift to security with many routers coming with security features turned on by default and even some routers NOT performing as well or as fast unless they are secured.
-As a result, you can’t find nearly as many unsecured routers as you used to.
-So whichever router you want to connect too, you will likely need to ask its owner for their password.
+As a result, you can’t find as many unsecure routers as you used to.
+So whichever router you want to connect to, you will need to ask its owner for their password.
 Offering to chip in on the monthly bill might make that conversation a little less awkward.
 If your host is nearby, the only equipment you will need is your computer/tablet/phone.
-Do be aware that when you connect to someone else’s router, unless you are connecting through a VPN (Virtual Private Network) or are on a secured site (HTTPS), it is possible, although probably unlikely, that someone else on that network can see your traffic (what you are looking at).
+Do be aware that when you connect to someone else’s router, unless you are connecting through a VPN (Virtual Private Network) or are on a secured site (HTTPS), it is possible, although unlikely, that someone else on that network can see your traffic (what you are looking at).

-If you simply don’t have a host you can get internet from, consider using your phone.
-Many smart phones can be set up so that they can be used as a hotspot.
-What this means is that your phone shares its internet connection via WiFi, allowing your computer and other devices to connect.
-Depending on your signal, the speeds can be great or absolutely make you want to poke your eyes out slow.
-Be aware that your phones service plan likely has a data cap, meaning that they will only let you transfer a limited amount of data per month.
-So don’t plan on watching too many movies on Netflix or streaming Pandora.
-Even if your phones service provider says that you don’t have a data cap and are on an ‘unlimited plan’, they will still probably throttle your speed to painful levels once you exceed some threshold.
+If you simply don’t have a host you can get internet from, consider using your phone or a hotspot.
+Many smart phones can be set up so that they can be used as a hotspot, or they sell devices that are dedicated hotspots.
+What this means is that your hotspot shares its internet connection (provided by the phone company) via Wi-Fi, allowing your computer and other devices to connect.
+Depending on your signal, the speeds can be great or absolutely make you want to poke your eyes out slowly.
+Be aware that your phone's service plan has a data cap, meaning that they will only let you transfer a limited amount of data per month.
+So don’t plan to watch too many movies on Netflix or streaming Pandora.
+Even if your phone’s service provider says that you don’t have a data cap and are on an ‘unlimited plan’, they will still probably throttle your speed to painful levels once you exceed some threshold.

 The final option I would consider is getting off grid internet from a satellite service provider.
 There are many companies that offer this service.
-Here is a great article that compares the two biggest internet satellite providers.
-It also explains exactly how is to works and what equipment you need.
-Salivate is probably not the best option to go with, but if you need to, you can.
+Here is a great article that compares the two biggest traditional internet satellite providers.
+It also explains exactly how it works and what equipment you need.